Botz-Limited/sensing_system-Zephyr/docs/Activity_Session_Calculated_Data_Specification.md

 # Activity Session Calculated Data Specification

-**Version:** 1.0
+**Version:** 1.2
-**Date:** June  2025
+**Date:** July 2025 (Updated)
 **Purpose:** Complete specification for pre-calculated activity session data to be logged and transmitted via BLE from shoe-mounted sensors

 ---

 ## Summary

-This document defines a comprehensive system for processing raw sensor data into meaningful, pre-calculated metrics that are both logged locally and transmitted via BLE to mobile applications.
+This document defines a  system for processing raw sensor data into meaningful, pre-calculated metrics that are both logged locally and transmitted via BLE to mobile applications.
 The system eliminates raw data transmission, reducing data volume by ~99% while providing actionable insights for athletes, coaches, and medical professionals.

 **📝 Code Examples Disclaimer**: All C code examples in this document are provided for **illustrative purposes only** to demonstrate algorithms and concepts.
 They're not production-ready - we'll need to adapt them for our firmware.